jmorin927/Mixpanel-Android-Xamarin/README.md

 # Mixpanel-Android-Xamarin
-Mixpanel - Xamarin Android Example:
+Mixpanel Bindings for Xamarin Android

 - In order to get this to work you will need to set your Mixpanel API Key in: